pyladies/global-conference/content/discord/_index.md

 about [Discord](https://discord.com).

-We are providing our server to host all the interactions of the people attending the second year of PyLadiesCon, so we really **encourage you to join** and discover our talks, activities, open spaces, sprints, tutorials, resources, and more!
+We are providing our server to host all the interactions of the people attending the second year of PyLadiesCon.
+We really **encourage you to join** and discover our talks, activities, open spaces, sprints, tutorials, resources, and more!

+[Register now](https://pretix.eu/pyladiescon/2024/) to PyLadiesCon to get access to our Discord server.

-For Discord users, joining our server is just joining a new server! but if **you are new to Discord**, don't worry, we got you cover.
+For Discord users, joining our server is just joining a new server! but if **you are new to Discord**, don't worry, we got you covered.
 As a first step, you need to [create an account](https://discord.com/register).
 You an also do this while joining the server for the first time.